WordsAPI/wordfrequencies/Readme.md

 -o  <path> Path to write output.
 Default is frequency.json.
 ```

+### cleaner.js

+"Cleans" a file created by frequencyCounter.js.
+Removes words with weird characters and attempts to merge them with the 'clean' version.
+Fixes contractions.

+### merger.js

+Merges two or more files created by frequencyCounter.js.
+So if you created a JSON file per year, you can use this to combine them into a file spanning multiple years.

+### counter.js

+Spits out the number of total words, number of unique words, and the top 10 words from a file created by frequencyCounter.js.

 ## Output

 The result of running these tools will be a JSON file you can slice and dice to your heart's content.
 You may want to check out [jq](http://stedolan.github.io/jq/) if you just want to peek at the results.